awaescher/FluentDragDrop/README.md

 # Fluent Drag&Drop

 Drag&Drop in WinForms is cumbersome and error-prone.
-There are multiple events to handle and properties to set on at least two controls.
-Passing data is ... interesting ... and you don't get preview images while dragging things aroud.
+There are multiple events to handle, members to track and properties to set on at least two controls.
+Passing data is kind of special and you don't get preview images while dragging things aroud.

 Wouldn't it be great if you could use Drag&Drop with fluent code like this?